Skip to main content

 SSH connection refused

-Server firewall, wrong IP, or SSH service unavailable Confirm the VPS is running, check the IP, and verify port 22 or your configured SSH port.
+Confirm the VPS is running, check the IP address, and verify port 22 or your configured SSH port is open and allowed by the server firewall.

 Missing dependencies